GregorR/style/CONTRACTIONS.md

 StackExchange](https://english.stackexchange.com/) user [Stuart
-F](https://english.stackexchange.com/users/319429/stuart-f) for nudging me in the right direction), I have some idea of where the proscription on contractions comes from.
+F](https://english.stackexchange.com/users/319429/stuart-f) for nudging me in the right direction), I have some idea of where the proscription on contractions might come from.
 First, English law prior to the 1700's had developed so-called “Court-Hand”, rife with abbreviations of all sorts, and this was then outlawed because the resulting laws were “more difficult to read than Latin records of preceding ages” ([Hendrickson 1971](https://doi.org/10.2307/356528)).
 Second, Jonathan Swift (or as I call him, J'ift) vocally abhorred contractions of all kinds, and was possibly English's first prescriptivist, wishing “that some Method should be thought on